SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/using-custom-dialogs-with-spfx.md

----
-title: Use custom dialog boxes with SharePoint Framework Extensions ms.date: 09/25/2017 ms.prod: sharepoint
----

 # Use custom dialog boxes with SharePoint Framework Extensions

 You can use custom dialog boxes, available from the **@microsoft/sp-dialog** package, within the context of SharePoint Framework Extensions or client-side web parts.

 This article describes how to create a custom dialog box and use it within the context of a ListView Command Set extension.

->**Note:** The custom dialog box feature is currently in preview.
-We are looking for your feedback before we release.
-To provide feedback, [file an issue in our GitHub repo](https://github.com/SharePoint/sp-dev-docs/issues).

-> Please note that debugging Custom ListView Command Sets in SharePoint Online is currently only available from the modern list experience within classic team sites hosted in a **developer tenant**.

 You can access the sample code that this article is based on in the [](https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-command-dialog) repo.